Skills

 Skill Types

-CAPA supports four ways to get skills: inline, GitHub, remote URL, and plugins (see below).
+CAPA supports seven ways to define skills: inline, GitHub, GitLab, remote URL, local path, installed, and plugin (see below).

 1. Inline Skills